Azure/azure-sdk-for-python/sdk/media/azure-media-livevideoanalytics-edge/swagger/autorest.md

-# Azure Queue Storage for Python
+# Generate SDK using Autorest

 see `https://aka.ms/autorest`